V Gordon Clemons Sells 1,000 Shares of CorVel Co. (NASDAQ:CRVL) Stock

 CorVel Co.
-(NASDAQ:CRVL) Chairman V Gordon Clemons sold 1,000 shares of the stock in a transaction that occurred on Wednesday, September 30th.
-The shares were sold at an average price of $84.90, for a total value of $84,900.00.
-Following the transaction, the chairman now owns 910,646 shares of the company’s stock, valued at $77,313,845.40.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+(NASDAQ:CRVL) Chairman V Gordon Clemons sold 1,000 shares of the company’s stock in a transaction that occurred on Friday, October 2nd.
+The shares were sold at an average price of $87.20, for a total value of $87,200.00.
+Following the completion of the sale, the chairman now directly owns 910,646 shares in the company, valued at approximately $79,408,331.20.
+The transaction was disclosed in a filing with the SEC, which is accessible through this link.

 V Gordon Clemons also recently made the following trade(s):